 For any given year, a large majority of our revenue comes from existing customers, with whom we are in active dialogue and tend to have visibility into their expected usage of our offerings.

 We focus our selling efforts on large organizations and sell our solutions primarily through direct sales teams and account teams.
+In addition, we are investing in low-touch and self-serve offerings for smaller customers.

 Impact of COVID-19